hn/bsh-home-appliances/DISHWASHER.md

 ### Control board EPG700xx

 The control boards (EPG70002, EPG70003, EPG70012 [PCB top](photos/bsh-EPG70012-pcb-top.jpg) [PCB bottom](photos/bsh-EPG70012-pcb-bottom.jpg) [Enclosure](photos/bsh-EPG70012-enclosure.jpg))
-are equipped with an STM32F301VCT6 (sometimes STM32P301VCT6) ARM Cortex M4 processor.
+are equipped with an STM32F301VCT6 (sometimes STM32P301VCT6) ARM Cortex M4 processor (LQFP100).
 The EPG70002 got two relays for heating while the 70003 got three.
 Depending on the board model, there is also an additional motor driver chip FSB50550AB from fairchild semiconductors to power the fan motor for the Zeolith active drying technology.